Skip to main content

 EPA Amalgam Separator

-Best Dental uses an EPA-compliant amalgam separator (40 CFR Part 441) that captures mercury and amalgam particles before they enter the wastewater system — preventing a significant dental-industry pollutant from reaching local waterways.
+Best Dental uses an EPA-compliant amalgam separator (40 CFR Part 441).
+It captures mercury and amalgam particles before they enter the wastewater.
+Stopping a big dental industry pollutant from reaching local waterways.

 EPA 40 CFR Part 441 Compliant